State defaults in the United States: Proponents of allowing state bankruptcy

 Certain scholars and politicians have advocated for a reform of the law to allow states to seek bankruptcy.
 They argue that the law will require voluntary consent by the state and will not give the federal government or creditors the power to force a bankruptcy; therefore it would not interfere with state sovereignty or be unconstitutional.
 The possibility of bankruptcy also encourages out-of-court bargaining by the various parties.
 One scholar has advocated for states to enact their own bankruptcy legislation for themselves, preferring it over federal legislation.
 The scholar argued that a state law restructuring process, which is more tailored to the state's unique circumstances, can be constitutional if it treats creditors fairly and allows state judges to supervise the process.
 A similar statute was upheld by the Supreme Court in 1942.

 A local government, which is a subsidiary of a state, is already allowed to file for bankruptcy under Chapter 9 of the Bankruptcy Code, as long as they are not forbidden to do so by the state.
 In such municipal bankruptcies, the municipal government repudiate or modify contracts and debts.
 The federal judge overseeing the case can reject the proposed plan, but cannot force a tax hike or any other government function.
 The Supreme Court found the law to be constitutional in the 1938 case United States v.
 Bekins.

 Proponents believe that for states with no reasonable prospect to satisfy their obligations, bankruptcies can provide a fresh start.
 Bankruptcy is a better solution than the two alternatives: (1) defaults, which are violations of debt obligations outside of the bankruptcy process, and (2) bailouts by the federal government.
 Public choice theory suggest that politicians are often incentivized or biased towards immediate borrowing and spending.
 Without the possibility of bankruptcy, a state can experience the debt overhang problem, where large existing debt burdens deter any additional lending to the state, driving out capital.
 The state's ability to tax and collect revenue is not unlimited; residents can simply move away if the tax is too high.
 Lenders are therefore reluctant to lend when they believe that the state will be unable to pay back its debt, thereby prohibiting valuable state projects that require borrowing funds.
-A promise of federal bailout only undermines the fiscal discipline of the states.

 The bankruptcy process gathers all debts and contract obligations of the entity and stops collections; it allows the debtor to modify its obligations, in a systematic plan that leads to longterm solvency, with the approval of a judge.
 In bankruptcy, state governments might seek relief from pension promises, interest payments on bonds, or contract debt owed to vendors and contractors.
 It also reduces the power of hold-outs by allowing a majority of creditors in each class to adjust the debt.
 The possibility of bankruptcy may tame the tendency of states to over-borrow or over-promise, and also gives states greater leverage when negotiating with creditors, employees or pensioners.